Why fans of a brand can make great small business owners

 What do you enjoy most about running the franchise?

 The flexibility is great.
 When we first started it, my kids were in elementary school.
 Being around for them was nice as well as being able to manage my own hours and be responsible for my own workload.
-After being in corporate America for so long, it’s nice to be able to be your own boss.
+After being in corporate America for so long, it’s nice to be able to be my own boss.